CMB spectral distortions as solutions to the Boltzmann equations: Solutions to the Boltzmann equation

-We will solve the above equation perturbatively; however, note that we avoid writing the second order metric perturbations explicitly in the following discussions since they do not appear in the final expressions for the spectral distortions.
+We will solve the Boltzmann equation perturbatively; however, note that we avoid writing the second order metric perturbations explicitly in the following discussions since they do not appear in the final expressions for the spectral distortions.

 So far we have discussed the r.h.s. of the Boltzmann equation.
 Next, let us see the Liouville term on the left.
 Differentiating the distribution function with respect to the conformal time, (\ref{def:f2}) yields

 where $'\equiv d/d\eta$.
 Since $f^{(0)}$ depends only on comoving momentum $p$, the derivative of the zeroth order part becomes